-1. When the service consumer needs to deregister from the PIN server, the service consumer shall send an HTTP DELETE request to the PIN server targeting the corresponding "Individual PAS Registration" resource.
+1. In order to request the deletion of an existing PAS registration information, the service consumer shall send an HTTP DELETE request to the PIN server targeting the corresponding "Individual PAS Registration" resource.

 2a.
-Upon success, if the PAS is authorized, the PIN server shall respond with an HTTP "204 No Content" status code.
+Upon success, the PIN server shall respond with an HTTP "204 No Content" status code.

 2b.
 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the HTTP DELETE response body, as specified in clause 6.1.7.